 How does a mortgage broker establish a lending panel?

-While some brokers maintain direct accreditations with lenders, the major lenders often have volume and compliance standards that may be difficult for a broker to achieve on their own.
+While some brokers maintain direct accreditations with lenders, lenders often have volume and compliance standards that may be difficult for a broker to achieve on their own.
 As a result, many brokers use an aggregator or a “dealer wholesaler” to access major lenders and maintain their accreditation.

 Who are aggregators?